Our missions

 Simple but impactful projects!

 SEAJA is involved in two types of projects: simple Agile-type projects, which deliver rapid and significant results in villages far from capital cities.
 Based on the belief that supporting families promotes children's education, these simple projects require modest funding.
-The second type of project requires a greater human and financial investment in the medium term: the renovation of the school in Krabi.
+The second type of project requires a greater human and financial investment in the medium term: the revival of Agnès and Joseph school.

 Local teams involved!

-Involving consultation with villagers, these projects provide an opportunity to raise awareness of the importance of education and to consider new projects.
+Involving the consultation of villagers, these initiatives provide an opportunity to raise awareness of the importance of education and to consider new projects.
 At the same time, SEAJA supports medium and long-term projects led by local teams, such as the creation of primary schools.

 An ambitious flagship project!

-Its flagship project is the complete restoration and reopening of the school in Krabi, Thailand.
-The common goal of all these projects is to improve living conditions in rural villages,with the ambition of providing a minimum level of education to all children.
+Our flagship project is the creation of an Agnes and Joseph school in a community in great need.
+The common goal of all these projects is to improve living conditions in rural villages, with the ambition of providing a minimum level of education to all children.